shopware5/devdocs/source/developers-guide/rest-api/examples/filter/index.md

 ## Filter by language

 In this article you can read more about the filter function.
-The filter functionality is to limit the result.
+The filter functionality is for limiting the result.

 ```php
 $translationResource->getList(0, 10, array(